grepthink/grepthink/README.md

 A project that builds off of [grepthink](https://github.com/grepthink/grepthink/) that assists professors and teaching assistants in determining problematic teams and team members.

 ## Demo Instructions
+Prerequisite: Python 3 must be installed.
+You can get that [here](https://www.python.org/downloads/)

 1. Start by cloning our project with `git clone https://github.com/divark/tsrassistant.git`
 2. Once downloaded, go into your main directory and proceed to make a .env file with the following contents:
 ```